KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 const peopleVars = [personA, personB, personC, personD, personE];
 ```

 In essence, this simply creates an array with space for five integers.
-The
-integers at each index are not specified since we don't know what they are.
+This is
-This is repeated for every category until there are five variable arrays.
+repeated for every category until there are five variable arrays:

+- `peopleVars`
+- `colorVars`
+- `drinkVars`
+- `cityVars`
+- `heirloomVars`

 ### Bounded Domain